Safeguarding Children Policy

 • Working together to safeguard children (HM Government, 2023)

-• Gloucestershire Safeguarding Children Partnership Working Together – Gloucestershire’s Multi-Agency Arrangements to Safeguard Children (2021)
+• Gloucestershire Safeguarding Children Partnership Working Together to Safeguard Children Multi Agency Safeguarding Arrangements (2025)

 This policy should be read in conjunction with the following policies and documents: